-- Communicate regularly with your college supervisor and be sure that he/she is aware of week to week changes in your daily schedule. - Your schedule should indicate where you will be and what you will be doing each day during your placement. - Note on the schedule all activities, including: type of lesson (test, lecture, cooperative learning, video, etc.), topic of lesson, field trips, special program, planning periods, lunch breaks, short teaching days, superintendent days, parent conferences, and any other classroom or school-related activities. - Failure to maintain and provide a weekly schedule will result in disciplinary action.
+- Send an overview of your weekly schedule to your supervisor during the first week of your placement. - Communicate regularly with your college supervisor and be sure that they are aware of the week to week changes in your daily schedule.
+Use the Emergency Contact and Schedule Form to inform the program of updates to mode of delivery. - Your schedule should indicate where you will be and what you will be doing each day during your placement.

+- Note on the schedule all activities, including: type of lesson (test, lecture, cooperative learning, video, etc.), topic of lesson, field trips, special program, planning periods, lunch breaks, short teaching days, superintendent days, parent conferences, and any other classroom or school-related activities. - Failure to maintain and provide a weekly schedule will result in disciplinary action.
 (See Grounds and Procedures for Disciplinary Action.)